resuly/resuly.github.io/_posts/2020-02-18-embedding-in-transport.markdown

 The code can be found at [https://github.com/resuly/embedding](https://github.com/resuly/embedding)

-If you think this is helpfu to your reserach, please condider citing our work:
+If you think this is helpful to your research, please consider citing our work:

     @article{wang2019revealing,
       title={Revealing the hidden features in traffic prediction via entity embedding},